 Alexander Elliott Miller

-With backgrounds in rock, classical and jazz guitar, Miller has performed extensively both as an electric guitarist for the What’s Next?
-Ensemble and as a frequent performer of his own compositions for solo classical guitar, especially his work Flatiron.
-In addition, he has performed as a guest guitarist with the Long Beach Opera and the Color Field Ensemble.
+With backgrounds in rock, classical and jazz guitar, Miller has performed extensively as a solo guitarist and as a member of the What’s Next?
+Ensemble.
+He has been a frequent performer of his own compositions for guitar, especially his classical guitar solo Flatiron, and a new large suite, TO....OBLIVION: Historic Landmarks Around Los Angeles, a work for electric guitar, electronics and video that examines the constantly changing landscape of Los Angeles.
+He has performed as a guest guitarist with the Long Beach Opera, the Color Field Ensemble, and appeared as a lead guitarist for singer Mikey Ferrari at Hollywood’s Whisky a Go Go.

 He holds a Doctor of Musical Arts degree in Composition from the University of Southern California, a Master of Music in Composition from the Eastman School of Music, and Bachelor of Music degrees in Composition & Guitar Performance from the University of Colorado at Boulder, with additional studies in Max/MSP at UC Berkeley’s Center for New Music & Audio Technology (CNMAT).